 - 2 cups (240g) shredded/grated apple (about 2 apples)5

 - Preheat oven to 425°F (218°C)6.
 Spray a 12-count muffin pan with nonstick spray or use cupcake liners.
-This recipe makes 15 muffins, so prepare a second muffin pan in the same manner.
+This recipe makes 15 muffins, so prepare a second muffin pan with 3 liners.

 - In a large bowl, whisk the flour, baking soda, cinnamon, allspice, salt, and pecans together until combined.
 Set aside.
 In a medium bowl, whisk the eggs, maple syrup, oil, applesauce, and vanilla together until combined.
 Pour the wet ingredients into the dry ingredients, stir a few times, then add the grated apple.
 Fold everything together gently just until combined and no flour pockets remain.

 - Spoon the batter into liners, filling them all the way to the top.
 Bake for 5 minutes at 425 then, keeping the muffins in the oven, reduce the oven temperature to 350°F (177°C).
 Bake for an additional 18 minutes or until a toothpick inserted in the center comes out clean.
 The total time these muffins take in the oven is about 23-24 minutes, give or take.
 (For mini muffins, bake 11-13 minutes at 350°F (177°C).)
-Allow the muffins to cool for 10 minutes in the muffin sheet, then transfer to a wire rack to cool until ready to eat.
+Allow the muffins to cool for 5 minutes in the muffin pan, then transfer to a wire rack to continue cooling.